inspyration/xbus.broker/doc/source/recipient_api.rst

 Required return dictionary keys:

-- name (string): Name of the node.
+- name (string): Name of the recipient.
-- version (float): Version of the node.
+- version (float): Version of the recipient.
-- api_version (float): Version of the Xbus node API.
+- api_version (float): Version of the Xbus recipient API.
-- host (string): Host name of the server hosting the node.
+- host (string): Host name of the server hosting the recipient.
-- start_date (string): ISO 8601 date-time of When the node was started.
+- start_date (string): ISO 8601 date-time of When the recipient was started.
-- local_time (string): ISO 8601 time on the node server.
+- local_time (string): ISO 8601 time on the recipient server.

 Optional return dictionary keys: